Welcome

 -

-"Heating" Section
+"Heating" section

-This dashboard centralizes the thermal management of your home. -> see also the zone settings in the heating section
+This dashboard centralizes the thermal management of your home.

 -